anyarcherty/Adult-Census-Income/README.md

       ```

-  * Imputing missing values
+  * Imputing Missing Values

       ```
       Imputate the missing values by the feature mode.
       ```

-  * Dealing with imbalanced data
+  * Dealing with Imbalanced Data

        ```
        Implement Bagging method with Undersampling to balance the data.